kelyette/42-minishell/README.md

 - leak when exit.

 - `$PWD` would need to check if path is a directory.
-  On the same note, giving a directory as command would give the same result, and the exit code isn't correctly set to 126. `/include`
+  - giving a directory as command would give the same result, and the exit code isn't correctly set to 126. `/include`

 - interupt with CTRL C doesn't set exit code to 130.

+- giving a file without permission give incorrect error message and code isnt set to 126. `./hello.txt` with hello.txt is a file without permission.

 - Run these with valgrind.
 The command with redirection doesn't run and there is leak in some due to SIGSEGV
   - `cat <"./test_files/infile" | echo hi`